GabeScott/standard-works-vault/General Conference/2017 October - Apart, but Still One.md

 # Apart, but Still One

-*By Joni L. Koch - Of the Seventy*
+By Elder Joni L. Koch - *Of the Seventy*

 *Given in the October session of the 2017 General Conference*

+>*In the Church, in spite of our differences, the Lord expects us to be one!*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2017/10/apart-but-still-one?lang=eng)